 About Genetic Freaks …

 Our brain likes to notice outstanding achievements, therefore you will always find some genetic freak who outperforms you and you can only ask yourself “how is this even possible?”
 Yes, it is possible to be literally built for certain movements or sports: joint angles, fibre types, muscle insertions, frame size and many others factors you can not influence, will make it much easier for those genetic freaks to progress.
 To give you a feeling of how much genetics can alter your performance, I want you to introduce you to Andy Bolton.
-As young Andy walked into a gym the first time and touched a barbell for the first time, he was able to squat 200kg (at least that’s the rumor).
+When young Andy walked into a gym the first time and touched a barbell for the first time, he was able to squat 200kg (at least that’s the rumor).
 This weight is more than most men will ever squat in their entire life!

 … And Average Joes